OpenWIS/openwis-documentation/_minutes/steering/2021-05-17-OpenWIS-Steering-Committee-2021-May.md

 - RGr - OK

-RES-OWIS RESOLUTION - The SC agreed that rather than a formal assessment against compliance by the SC, it’s the SC rep on each Project Management Committee should drive assurance on compliance on technical rules.
+RES-OWIS - The SC agreed that rather than a formal assessment against compliance by the SC, it’s the SC rep on each Project Management Committee should drive assurance on compliance on technical rules.

 - JT - Is there anything else to advise the SC?
 - SO - the only things is about the WIS2 and other OpenWIS 3.x projects will be stopped or managed informally.
 - RGr - Anything else?
 - LL - will good work on planning the middleware upgrade and share the main milestones, how to take to do the